zachvalenta/jvns.ca/content/post/2018-12-15-new-talk--high-reliability-infrastructure-migrations.markdown

 great but I find it much simpler to stay focused on the basics and I wanted people to know that it's okay to do that if that's what works for your company.

-I think the reality is that actually a lot of folks are still trying to work out of how to use this new software in a reliable and secure way.
+I think the reality is that actually a lot of folks are still trying to work out how to use this new software in a reliable and secure way.

 ### other talks